NAL-UTHSCSA/CMB_NHID_Segmentation/README.md

 # CMB_NHID
-Multiclass 2D UNet variant for segmenting cerebral microbleeds and non-hemorrhage iron deposits in the basal ganglia
+These are the scripts for a Multiclass 2D UNet variant for segmenting cerebral microbleeds and non-hemorrhage iron deposits in the basal ganglia.
+The code is based on Python (3.6) , Keras and TensorFlow (1.15)

 Needs Python version >= 3.6